-Our products are Protandim®, the LifeVantage TrueScience® skin care regimen, Canine Health®, Axio®, our energy drink mixes and the PhysIQ $^{\text{TM}}$ smart weight management system.
-Protandim® contains a proprietary blend of ingredients and has been shown to combat oxidative stress by increasing the body's natural antioxidant protection at the genetic level, inducing the production of naturally-occurring protective antioxidant enzymes including superoxide dismutase, catalase, and glutathione synthase.
-Our LifeVantage TrueScience® skin care regimen includes TrueScience® Ultra Gentle Facial Cleanser, TrueScience® Perfecting Lotion, TrueScience® Eye Corrector Serum, our enhanced TrueScience® Anti-Aging Cream and our TrueScience® Micro-Lift Serum.
-Axio® is our energy drink mix formulated to promote alertness and support mental performance.
-Canine Health® is a supplement specially formulated to combat oxidative stress in dogs through Nrf2 activation.
-PhysIQ $^{\text{TM}}$ is our newly launched smart weight management system which includes PhysIQ $^{\text{TM}}$ Fat Burn, PhysIQ $^{\text{TM}}$ ProBio, and the PhysIQ $^{\text{TM}}$ Protein Shake, all formulated to aid in weight management.
+Our products are Protandim[®], the LifeVantage TrueScience[®] skin care regimen, Canine Health[®], and Axio[®].
+Protandim[®] contains a proprietary blend of ingredients and has been shown to combat oxidative stress by increasing the body's natural antioxidant protection at the genetic level, inducing the production of naturally-occurring protective antioxidant enzymes including superoxide dismutase, catalase, and glutathione synthase.
+Our LifeVantage TrueScience[®] skin care regimen includes TrueScience[®] Ultra Gentle Facial Cleanser, TrueScience[®] Perfecting Lotion, TrueScience[®] Eye Corrector Serum, and our enhanced TrueScience[®] Anti-Aging Cream.
+Axio[®] is our energy drink mix formulated to promote alertness and support mental performance.
+Canine Health[®] is a supplement specially formulated to combat oxidative stress in dogs through Nrf2 activation.

 We currently have additional products in development.
-Any delays or difficulties in introducing compelling products or attractive initiatives or tools into our markets may have a negative impact on our revenue and our ability to attract new independent distributors, retail customers and preferred customers.
+Any delays or difficulties in introducing compelling products or attractive initiatives or tools into our markets may have a negative impact on our revenue and our ability to attract new preferred customers and independent distributors.